Multi-agent blind quantum computation without universal cluster states: Discussion

-Verification can also be implemented with the run and test scheme.
+\SXE{Verification can also be implemented with the run and test scheme.
 The agent is asked to do calculations multiple times.
-The client randomly selects some of these calculations as test runs that run an algorithm that the measurement distribution is known.
-The proposal from \cite{Broadbent2018HowComputation} suggests running the circuit in different initial states indistinguishable to the agent and using some of them as the tests.
+The client randomly selects some of these calculations as test runs that run an algorithm in which the measurement distribution is known.
+The proposal from \cite{Broadbent2018HowComputation} suggests running the circuit in different initial states indistinguishable from the agent and using some of them as the tests.
 This method is compatible with our protocol since the initial state can be prepared arbitrarily and indistinguishable from the agent.
-The proposal from \cite{Hayashi2015VerifiableTesting} implement the test run with the same cluster state as the computation but modify the measurement angle.
-Since our protocol no longer uses a universal cluster state, this proposal is not valid.
-However, we can still use the ZX Calculus to find phases for the same diagram layout but gives a known probability distribution.
-If each spider's phase is chosen carefully, the ZX-diagram can be efficiently simulated~\cite{Duncan2019Graph-theoreticZX-calculus}.
+The proposal from \cite{Hayashi2015VerifiableTesting} implement the test run with the same cluster state as the computation but modifies the measurement angle.
+Since our protocol no longer uses a universal cluster state, this proposal is invalid.
+However, we can still use the ZX Calculus to find phases for the same diagram layout but it gives a known probability distribution.
+If each spider's phase is chosen carefully, the ZX-diagram can be efficiently simulated~\cite{Duncan2019Graph-theoreticZX-calculus}.}

-Verification can be implemented with entanglement-based protocols.
-Proposals from \cite{Gheorghiu2015RobustnessComputing,Reichardt2013ClassicalSystems} make use of CHSH games and proposal from \cite{McKague2016InteractiveStates} utilize a self-testing graph states for verification.
+\SXE{Verification can be implemented with entanglement-based protocols.
+Proposals from \cite{Gheorghiu2015RobustnessComputing,Reichardt2013ClassicalSystems} make use of CHSH games and proposals from \cite{McKague2016InteractiveStates} utilize a self-testing graph states for verification.
 These methods all use self-testing results and pass the verification when the winning rate agrees with the prediction of quantum mechanics.
-These proposals are all compatible with ours; however, the self-testing graph protocol requires implementing a complicated graph state which would invalidate our advantage compared to the UBQC protocol.
+These proposals are all compatible with ours; however, the self-testing graph protocol requires implementing a complicated graph state, which would invalidate our advantage compared to the UBQC protocol. }